paypal-examples/v6-web-sdk-sample-integration/client/components/paypalGuestPayments/html/README.md

 # PayPal Guest Payments HTML Sample Integration

-This demo showcases how to integrate PayPal Guest Payments as a payment method using PayPayl's v6 Web SDK.
+This demo showcases how to integrate PayPal Guest Payments as a payment method using PayPal's v6 Web SDK.
 This integration allows merchants to offer guest payments for their customers without logging in to PayPal.

 ## 🏗️ Architecture Overview